-The scam world is a dangerous place and especially when it comes to overseas jobs.
-We will never ask a candidate for money for any reason, including paying for any travel or processing expenses, etc. so if asked assume if is a scam!
+We reported on this earlier this year and CNBC’s report further demonstrates that the world is a dangerous place when it comes to overseas jobs.
+Our company will never ask a candidate for money for any reason, including paying for any travel or processing expenses, etc. so if asked assume if is a scam!

 Counterfeit Website Scam: